 Perceived neighborhood crime.
 We included four items from the LISS archive collected across six waves (https://doi.org/10.17026/dans-zch-j8xt), in which participants answered how often it happens that they 1) “avoid certain areas in your place of residence because you perceive them as unsafe”, 2) “do not respond to a call at the door because you feel that it is unsafe”, 3) “leave valuable items at home to avoid theft or robbery in the street?”, 4) “make a detour, by car or on foot, to avoid unsafe areas?” on a scale of 1 (“(Almost) never”), 2 (“Sometimes”), or 3 (“Often”).
 We recoded these items so that 0 indicated “(Almost) never”.
 We then summed the responses within each wave for which participants had data, and calculated an average across the waves.

-In addition, we implemented the Neighborhood Violence Scale (Frankenhuis et al., 2020; NVS; Frankenhuis & Bijlstra, 2018) in the newly collected data.
-The NVS includes seven items measuring perceived exposure to neighborhood violence (e.g., “Crime is common in the neighborhood where I live”; “Where I live, it is important to be able to defend yourself against physical harm”).
+In addition, we implemented the Neighborhood Violence Scale (Frankenhuis et al., 2020; Frankenhuis & Bijlstra, 2018) in the newly collected data.
+The Neighborhood Violence Scale includes seven items measuring perceived exposure to neighborhood violence (e.g., “Crime is common in the neighborhood where I live”; “Where I live, it is important to be able to defend yourself against physical harm”).
 Participants answered these questions on a scale of 1 (“Completely disagree”) to 7 (“Completely agree”).
 We computed an average of the seven items.

 Crime victimization.
 We used data from the LISS archive collected across six waves (same dataset as above), in which participants indicated whether they fell victim to eight types of crime over the two years prior to a particular wave (0 = no, 1 = yes).
 We included seven items concerning exposure to crime: (1) burglary or attempted burglary; (2) theft from their car; (3) theft of their wallet or purse, handbag, or other personal possession; (4) wreckage of their car or other private property; (5) intimidation by any other means; (6) maltreatment of such serious nature that it required medical attention; (7) maltreatment that did not require medical attention.
 We computed a variety score by summing the exposures to unique types of crime across all waves.
 Thus, if a participants reported exposure to the same type of crime on separate waves, this counted as one exposure in the total score (Sweeten, 2012).

 Neighborhood threat composite.
 We first computed an average across time for each measure separately (i.e., the two measures of neighborhood crime and the measure of crime victimization).
 Because correlations were below .60 (see Table 2), we then used PCA to extract only the first principal component score (R^2 = .20).
-The threat component was most strongly determined by the NVS (0.63), followed by the perceived neighborhood crime scale from the LISS archive (0.40) and crime victimization (0.18).
+The threat component was most strongly determined by the Neighborhood Violence Scale (0.63), followed by the perceived neighborhood crime scale from the LISS archive (0.40) and crime victimization (0.18).

 Material deprivation